feathers-plus/feathers-mongoose-advanced/README.md

 ## Getting Started

-A feathers-mongoose-advanced service differs from a standard feathers-mongoose model in a couple of ways.
+A feathers-mongoose-advanced service differs from a standard feathers-mongoose model in a couple of ways:

 ### Full Access to Mongoose Schema Features